-While everyone’s health is their own business, Americans may want to take heed since The American Heart Association says that one in three deaths in the U.S. is caused by heart-related diseases (stroke, cardiovascular disease, etc.).
+While everyone’s health is their own business, Americans may want to take heed since this report says that one in three deaths in the U.S. is caused by?heart-related diseases (stroke, cardiovascular disease, etc.).
 And not only are these kinds of deaths the top killer in America, but across the globe as well.

 Losing weight is a good way to reduce heart disease, since those that carry extra weight around their middle can be at risk.
 Managing stress, quitting smoking, and other good habits can also lower your risk factors.
 But did you really give a lot of thought about how your oral health can affect your overall health?

 You don’t have to look far to find that numerous studies link gum disease with chronic illness.
 In fact, a post published on December 13th talks about how gum disease is actually linked to gum disease:

 Is gum disease a key risk factor for heart disease?

 Research has demonstrated a connection between periodontal disease and coronary heart disease (CHD), but the nature of the relationship remains to be determined.
 To help under this association, researchers have developed a model to illustrate the possible links between periodontal disease and the pathogenesis, hallmarks, and biomarkers of CHD.